 Looshaus Wien (c) Andreas Praefcke

 Vienna is known worldwide for its unique architecture.
-From imperial buildings like Schönbrunn Palace to modern architecture by contemporary visionaries.
-Many buildings tell their own extraordinary story, which can sometimes be very moving and emotional.
+From imperial buildings such as Schönbrunn Palace to modern architecture by contemporary visionaries.
+Many of these buildings tell their own very special story.
+Which can sometimes be very moving and emotional.

-A well-known house in the middle of the city center caused pure horror when it was built in Vienna: the Looshaus in the first district on Michaelerplatz.
+A well-known building in the middle of the city center caused pure horror in Vienna when it was built: the Looshaus in the first district on Michaelerplatz.

 When opulent Art Nouveau meets noble simplicity

 It all began in 1909.
-At that time, the house was commissioned as the new business address for a posh clothing store.
-Art Nouveau strongly influenced Vienna at that time with its opulent, often extravagant, floral patterns.
-It doesn’t matter whether it’s buildings, furniture, fabrics, jewelry, art… it could be lavish.
-Renowned artists such as Gustav Klimt, Koloman Moser, Otto Wagner, and Egon Schiele shaped this period.
+At the time, the building was commissioned as a new business address for a high-end clothing store.
+Vienna at that time was strongly influenced by Art Nouveau with its opulent, often extravagant, floral patterns.
+Whether in buildings, furniture, fabrics, jewelry, art,… it was allowed to be lavish.
+Renowned artists such as Gustav Klimt, Koloman Moser, Otto Wagner and Egon Schiele left their mark on this period.

-But then Adolf Loos got the order to build this house in the center of Vienna.
-What he then made for the Viennese right in the heart of their city caused an uproar among the people.
-People were appalled and outraged.
+But then Adolf Loos was commissioned to build this very house in the center of Vienna.
+What he then built for the Viennese right in the heart of their city sent people into an uproar.
+People were horrified and outraged.

-But what happened?
-What kind of house was built here?
-A simple, absolutely functional building with no visible facade.
-There are no window coverings that were common at the time, just a facade without any “decoration.”
-The house quickly got its nickname: the house without eyebrows.
-And it is still known by that name today.
-By the way, the legend says that even Emperor Franz Joseph wanted to avoid looking at this house as much as possible.
+But what had happened?
+What kind of house has been built here?
+A simple, absolutely functional building with no recognizable façade.
+There are none of the usual window roofs of the time, but simply a façade without “decoration”.
+The house quickly acquired its nickname: the house without eyebrows.
+And it is still known by this name today.
+Incidentally, legend has it that even Emperor Franz Joseph wanted to avoid looking at this house at all costs.

-But what to do with a pack of appalled, outraged Viennese?
-You try to find a compromise.
-And that said, the house gets some decorations: flower boxes in front of the windows.
+But what to do with a mob of horrified, outraged Viennese?
+They try to find a compromise.
+And that was to give the house some decoration: flower boxes in front of the windows.

 The Looshaus today

-But, as so often in life, appearances are deceptive.
-Because as simple as the house is on the outside, its interior is just as magnificent.
-The most precious materials and the most delicate artistry await you.
-After all, it had to serve as the framework for a posh men’s fashion store.
+But as is so often the case in life, appearances are deceptive.
+For as simple as the house may appear on the outside, its interior is just as magnificent.
+Precious materials and the finest workmanship await you.
+After all, it had to serve as the setting for a classy men’s fashion store

 Today you will find a bank here.
-The rooms on the ground floor are open to the public, so you can get an idea of the ambivalence of the house, which radiates simplicity on the outside and shows splendor and splendor on the inside.
+The rooms on the ground floor are open to the public, so you can see for yourself the ambivalence of the house, which radiates simplicity on the outside and splendor and splendor on the inside.

 Address